Skip to content

 For UK gigging musicians in 2026, the best AI stack is ChatGPT Plus or Claude Pro at £20/month plus three free tools (Microsoft Designer for graphics, Otter or Whisper for transcription, CapCut for video).
 Total monthly cost: £20-30.
 This stack replaces approximately £300/month of freelance copy and design work and saves 6-10 hours a week on the writing pile (venue outreach, press releases, EPK bios, captions, follow-ups).
 Anything calling itself an “AI music marketing platform” for £80+/month is a generic LLM with a markup.

-This guide indexes 9 field-tested posts: 3 beginner posts you can read this week, 3 intermediate posts (all live), and 3 advanced posts (1 live, 2 shipping August–September 2026).
+This guide indexes 9 field-tested posts: 3 beginner, 3 intermediate, and 3 advanced, all live.
 In a hurry?
-Start with our 12 copy-paste ChatGPT prompts — the fastest way to feel the time-saving in week one.
+Start with our 12 copy-paste ChatGPT prompts: the fastest way to feel the time-saving in week one.
+Running a venue instead?
+The companion AI for UK Music Venues cluster covers the other side of the booking conversation.

 Who this is for